joindin/joindin-vm/README.md

     - For the legacy site: http://legacy.dev.joind.in/
     - For the API: http://api.dev.joind.in/

-1. You can log to joind.in test site with those credentials for an admin account:
+1. You can log in to the joind.in test site with these credentials for an admin account:
     - Username: imaadmin
     - Password: password